wiloon/blog/content/post/archive-1/2013-09-23-how-to-configure-office-applications-to-run-under-a-specific-user-account.md

     If the problems listed here are too great for your design, or cause other unidentified problems, it is possible to configure Office differently and still allow it to start from an unattended process or service.

-    For additional information, click the following article numbers to view the articles in the Microsoft Knowledge Base:<a href="http://theether.net/download/Microsoft/kb/288366.html">288366</a> How To Configure Office Applications to Run Under the Interactive User Account
+    For additional information, click the following article numbers to view the articles in the Microsoft Knowledge Base:288366 How To Configure Office Applications to Run Under the Interactive User Account

-    <a href="http://theether.net/download/Microsoft/kb/288368.html">288368</a> How To Configure Office Applications for Automation from a COM+/MTS Package
+    288368 How To Configure Office Applications for Automation from a COM+/MTS Package

     Configuring Office as a Specific User